sumnerevans/sumnerevans.com/content/posts/programming/2021-advent-of-code.md

 <details class="advent-of-code-part-expander" open>
 <summary><h3>Part 1</h3></summary>

-Part 1 was a path-counting problem where you have to count the number of of paths from the `start` node to the `end` node.
+Part 1 was a path-counting problem where you have to count the number of paths from the `start` node to the `end` node.
 However, there's a twist: you can visit some nodes (large ones that are annotated by uppercase letters) multiple times.
 In general, I find it easiest to write path-counting algorithms using recursion because you can think of it like you are summing up the counts at each level of the recursion tree.

 The base case is when you get to the `end` node.
 In that case, just return `1` since a path was found.